 Trains from Porto to Braga depart at regular intervals from both São Bento and Campanhã station.
 The journey takes just over an hour and a return ticket costs €7.

 Beautiful Guimarães is a perfect example of a traditional Portuguese city.
-This is often referred to as being the “birthplace of Portugal” on account of the fact that the very first King of Portugal (Afonso Henriques) was born here.
+This is often referred to as being the “birthplace of Portugal”.
+This is on account of the fact that the very first King of Portugal (Afonso Henriques) was born here.

 Getting to Guimarães